The following are trusted sites for information on child health and development issues:

 Our local resource for autism-related services.

 Our most evidence-based intervention as pediatricians is childhood vaccination.
-We encourage folks with questions to explore trusted resources such as these and come to us with questions.
+We encourage parents with questions to explore trusted resources such as these and come to us with questions.